This is where bright thinkers blossom.

 - Perseverance requires the tenacity to face challenges and distractions to complete academic tasks to the best of their ability in a timely and thorough manner.

-Music is a part of a rotation of Special Areas and great opportunity to discover new talents for the stage.
+Music is a part of a rotation of Special Areas and great opportunities to discover new talents for the stage.
+The Orchestra, 5th grade band, or music lessons in violin or ukulele are all opportunities for our students.

-Lower School students get plenty of recess and a structured curriculum during PE time during the week.
+Lower School students get a minimum of 60 minutes of recess and a structured curriculum during PE time every day.

-Our Spanish curriculum lays the foundation to exploring the language and culture through music and dance.
+Our Spanish curriculum is a full immersion program that begins in PreK 3 and lays the foundation to exploring the language and culture through music and dance.

 The Guidance team is not only a support for our students and families but also a integal part of our character education program in Lower School.

 We believe that how children learn is just as important as what they are learning.
-The emphasis is on helping students develop their academic, social, and emotional skills in a learning environment that is developmentally responsive to their strengths and needs.
+In Lower School, we helping students develop their academic, social, and emotional skills in a learning environment that is developmentally responsive to their strengths and needs.